Close

 • Cockpit Management: Full web-based administration.
 Manage the terminal, file system, and services without ever opening an SSH client.

 • Stateless Recovery: One-command rebuild.
-If an SD card fails, the installer fetches your specific configs from GitHub and restores the entire environment in minutes.
+If an SD card fails, the installer will download and setup in minutes.

 Demo video of the web server :-